mzivic7/endcord/configuration.md

     To list all installed languages, run `aspell dump dicts`.
     Additional dictionaries can be installed with package manager or downloaded [here](https://ftp.gnu.org/gnu/aspell/dict/0index.html) (extract archive and run "configure" script).
 - `media_mute = False`
-    Wether to mute video in media player or not.
+    Whether to mute video in media player or not.
 If true, will not initialize audio at all.
 - `media_cap_fps = 30`
     Maximum framerate when playing videos.
 - `rpc_external = True`
-    Wether to use external resources for Rich Presence (like custom pictures).
+    Whether to use external resources for Rich Presence (like custom pictures).
 - `emoji_as_text = False`
     Will convert emoji characters to their names.
 Enable if emoji are not supported by terminal.
 - `native_media_player = False`
     Use system native media player instead in-terminal ASCII art.
 - `save_sumamries = True`
-    Wether to save summaries to disk.
+    Whether to save summaries to disk.
 Disable to save RAM and reduce disk writes.
 - `default_stickers = True`
     Download discord default stickers and add them to sticker search.
 Disable to save some RAM.
 - `only_one_open_server = False`